osman-serhat-yilmaz/spring-boot-todoapp/README.md

 # spring-boot-todoapp

+Author: Osman Serhat Yılmaz
-a to do app for users to manage their to dos
+a to-do application for users to manage their to-do's